codophilic/LearnDocker/Docker.md

     - A major advantage of Docker is its large community.
 If we want to build an image, we can go to Docker Hub and search if the image we need is available.

-- **Containers:**
+- <h3>Containers:<h3>

     - A container is an instance of an image.
 Each container can be identified by its ID or by a unique name.
 Going back to our Java development analogy, we could say that a container is like an instance (*object*) of a class.
 So images is a class and container is an object or instance of that class.

-    - Docker defines 7 states for a container:
+    1. Docker defines 7 states for a container:

         1. Created

         2. Restarting

         3. Running